vljubovic/etf.ba/README.md

   chrome.exe --disable-web-security
   ```

-  Now you're able to access etf.ba API and haber service without the need to setup a XMPP server and a PHP/MySQL server
+Now you're able to access etf.ba API and haber service without the need to setup a XMPP server and a PHP/MySQL server!